-No matter if you are just a beginner who wants to start trading programmatically, first things first - you have to know what you are doing before actually starting.
-It might take some time to grasp lots of new information, but once you’ve got this, it will become so much easier to put your knowledge into action.
+No matter if you are just a beginner who wants to start trading programmatically or a programmatic marketing expert, first things first - you have to know what you want to achieve with programmatic advertising.
+It might take some time to grasp lots of new information, but once you’ve got this, it will become so much easier to put your digital marketing knowledge into action.
 In the case of programmatic marketing, the most important thing is to understand parties of the trading process, what tools they use and how they interact.

 1. Raising brand awareness - these campaigns are aimed at attracting potential customers to the company’s products or services.
 Their main goal is to drive brand awareness among users that have not yet visited your website but may be potentially interested in what you have to offer.
 Usually, such campaigns include attractive creatives and intriguing messages addressed to the target audience segments, based on the analysis of existing customers' behavior.

-Pro tip: make sure that the design of your ads matches the landing page of your site - this will make your brand recognizable from the start of your customers’ journey.
+Pro tip: while setting marketing programmatic campaigns make sure that the design of your ads matches the landing page of your site - this will make your brand recognizable from the start of your customer’s journey.

 2. Activating leads - once your brand is already known and established, it is time to activate your potential buyers by encouraging them to purchase from you.
 Make your customers feel welcomed, educate them on your products or services and share useful tips on how to successfully use them.

 This type of programmatic advertising will not only spark more interest in your offers but will be useful to your customers which is a very good move to build trust.

 This programmatic marketing stage is especially important as it moves your clients to the actual purchase.

 Pro tip: pay attention to your calls-to-action - they should highlight the value of your offer.